saminyasirkhan/saminyasirkhan/README.md

 📧 Feel free to reach out if you would like to connect or discuss new opportunities.

+#README
+If any project does not load or link not work, no stress as all of these projects can also be found in my linkedin page below the "project" section

 ## 🛠️ Skills

 | Skill                                             | Associated Project                                                                 |